asdian/CS1.6-Tutorials/MetaUI.md

 ![Hand texture binding example.](https://github.com/asdian/CS1.6-Tutorials/blob/main/Pics/MetaUI/hand_texture.png)

 5. That should be it.
+The hand texture should be applied automatically to your new v_model.